ichesnokov/ichesnokov.github.io/cv.md

         - Released middleclass-mixin-singleton to Luarocks (code is by the author of middleclass - tests and luarocks package are mine)
     * Other:
-      - C/C++, Javascript, XML, HTML, SQL (MySQL, Pg, SQLite)
+      - C/C++ (would love to learn more), Javascript, XML, HTML, SQL (MySQL, Pg, SQLite)

-* OS'es:
+* Operating systems:
     * Linux (all flavors, currently using Ubuntu/Debian)
     * FreeBSD (from time to time, rarely these days, started from version 4)
-    * Windows / Mac OS X
+    * Mac OS X / Windows
     * Android / iOS / Windows Phone

 * Other technologies:
-    * Git - preferred source code tracker, previously used SVN
+    * Git - preferred source code tracker
     * Vim - favorite editor
     * MySQL, PostgreSQL, some Oracle
-    * RabbitMQ, Redis
+    * RabbitMQ, Redis, Tarantool
-    * Webservers: Nginx, Starman and other Perl-based, sometimes Apache
+    * Webservers: Nginx, Apache, Starman and other Perl-based ones

 ## Professional Experience